 That being said, it would be a pity to neglect these 16 pages of a frenetic lyricism, these 9000 words full of a teasing poetry and these 65 0000 characters of a troubled eroticism if one wants to take the trouble not to ignore the law.
 The law is hard, but it is the law, as the ancient adage says, to which one would naturally want to add, almost by automatism, that it is austere, dry and abstruse.
 However, the eFTI approach has at least two virtues for the common man:

-• That of imposing itself on the public authorities, implacable colossi with unmovable feet, before the private actors, banal and mortal impotent ludions (is this really the case?)
+- That of imposing oneself on public authorities, implacable giants with immovable feet, before private actors, ordinary and mortal, powerless pawns (is this really the case?).

-• It is to give ourselves time to take the time to pass the time before the legislative sledgehammer falls mercilessly.
-The eFTI only asks to be tamed, because its positive impact lies in its appropriation by everyone, the only channel through which the digital benefits will spread within daily practices.
+- That of allowing ourselves time to take our time, time to let ourselves spend time before the legislative hammer comes down mercilessly.
+The eFTI is just waiting to be embraced, because its positive impact lies in its adoption by everyone, the only channel through which digital benefits will spread into everyday practices.

 Questions of time, several horizons are defined, the occasion to prove once again that the contraction of space-time is not only a view of the mind of a shaggy physicist, because the time that anyone puts the foot to the stirrup, we will be in 2025, and probably not ready:

-• Until 2024: Specification and progressive adoption of the rules for all stakeholders.
+- Until 2024: Specification and gradual adoption of rules for all stakeholders concerned.

-• 2024: Trial run, the eFTI comes into force but the competent authorities are exempted from strict obligations.
+- 2024: Trial run, the eFTI comes into force but the competent authorities are exempt from strict obligations.

-• 2025: Full entry into force, the eFTI is not negotiable for the competent authorities.
+- 2025: Full implementation; eFTI is non-negotiable for the relevant authorities.

 So far, everything is fine, everything is alive and floating in the luminous but blurred limbo of the theory.
 The implementation will be based on several ideas, pillars and priorities:

-• Interoperability: Love match or not, the aim of the game is to make the above-mentioned actors and processes mutually intelligible.
-Harmonizing legislation and practices between EU countries, ensuring the handover between the different modes of transport (road, air, rail, river) and guaranteeing real-time access to public institutions (sometimes the most poorly equipped in terms of IT tools) are the destiny of eFTI.
-And if not for mutual love, then for the love of European competitiveness.
+- Interoperability: Whether it is a love match or not, the aim of the game is to make the above-mentioned actors and processes intelligible to each other.
+Harmonizing legislation and practices between EU countries, ensuring seamless transfers between different modes of transport (road, air, rail, river), and guaranteeing real-time access to public institutions (sometimes the least well equipped in terms of IT tools), which are the lifeblood of eFTI.
+And if not for mutual love, then let it be for the love of European competitiveness.

-• Regulatory information: Illustrating the concern for intelligibility between the repositories of each country, the term regulatory information is used to designate any information that can and should be conveyed by the eFTI.
-The completeness of the regulatory information, sometimes common to all EU members, sometimes specific to one or several members, is one of the major challenges for the implementation of the eFTI ecosystem.
+- Regulatory information: Illustrating the desire for consistency between each country's regulatory frameworks, the term "regulatory information" is used to refer to any information that can and must be conveyed by the eFTI.
+The completeness of the list of regulatory information, which is sometimes common to all EU members and sometimes specific to one or more members, is one of the major challenges for the implementation of the eFTI ecosystem.

-• The actors involved: The landscape can be divided into several levels, depending on whether we describe the historical actors in the supply chain (e.g. freight forwarders, customs, dockers, carriers) or the new actors linked to the characteristics of the eFTI ecosystem.
-Among these new actors, we can distinguish between direct actors who play an operational role in the transport and logistics chain (e.g. eFTI platform developers, eFTI service providers) and indirect actors, guarantors of the eFTI standard (auditors, certification bodies).
+- The players involved: The landscape can be divided into several levels, depending on whether we are describing the traditional players in the logistics chain (e.g., freight forwarders, customs, dockers, carriers) or the new players linked to the characteristics of the eFTI ecosystem.
+Among these new players, we can distinguish between direct players who play an operational role in the transport and logistics chain (e.g., eFTI platform developers, eFTI service providers) and indirect players who guarantee the eFTI standard (auditors, certification bodies).

-• Historical actors: An economic operator sends regulatory information in digital format to an eFTI platform platform, which certifies the data so that a competent authority can verify or endorse its validity.
+- Historical actors: An economic operator sends regulatory information in digital format to an eFTI platform that certifies the data so that a competent authority can verify or validate its validity.

-• This implies that the economic operator is able to e.g. transform a consignment note in paper format into the digital format according to the eFTI data model.
+- This implies that the economic operator is able, for example, to convert a paper consignment note into a digital format that complies with the eFTI data model.

-• Direct new actors: An eFTI Provider obtains a delegation from an economic operator to take charge of sending or transforming regulatory information in digital format on the eFTI platform.
+- New direct actors: An eFTI service provider is delegated by an economic operator to handle the sending or transformation of regulatory information into digital format on the eFTI platform.

-• In this case, the service provider plays the role of intermediary between the initial format of the economic operator's documents (whatever the format, paper or digital - PDF, txt, EDI etc.).
-We can indeed consider a full role insofar as the task of intelligent processing of a document from its initial format to the format constitutes a full-fledged business of data manipulation using technology such as OCR, ETL...
+- In this case, the service provider acts as an intermediary between the initial format of the economic operator's documents (regardless of the format, paper or digital - PDF, txt, EDI, etc.).
+It is indeed possible to envisage a fully-fledged role insofar as the task of intelligently processing a document from its initial format to the target format constitutes a profession in its own right involving data manipulation using technologies such as OCR, ETL, etc.

-• Indirect new actors: A eFTI platform platform or eFTI provider will have to be endorsed by a conformity assessment body, itself under the yoke of an accreditation body that reports to thenational authority of a member state or directly to the European Commission.
-With such a matryoshka system, one can only be close to integrating Russia itself into the eFTI ecosystem.
+- New indirect players: An eFTI platform or an eFTI service provider will have to be approved by a conformity assessment body, which is itself subject to an accreditation body that reports tothe national authority of a Member State or directly to the European Commission.
+With such a matryoshka system, we are on the verge of integrating Russia itself into the eFTI ecosystem.

 A somewhat abrupt conclusion: The outcome and virtues of eFTI depend primarily on the actual gain possible in the switch from paper to digital.
 For the glass half empty, paper is a laborious system and, as a legacy system, it represents a mountain with an unshakeable and almost immovable foundation, while digital runs the risk of becoming a sprawling gas factory.
 The glass is half full and we can see the diaphanous glow of the end of the papivore era and the emergence of an ecosystem where actors are equipped with interoperable tools built on homogeneous procedures.